panic360/cse15l-lab-reports/LabReport-Wk1.md

 ![Image](Screenshot_20230112_084834.png)

-Then I ran some commands, messing around and trying to navigate the remote computer.
-This is what my output looked like after that:
+Now you're connected!
+I then ran some commands as shown below, messing around and trying to navigate the remote computer.

 ![Image](Screenshot_20230112_085236.png)